lipasmik/electricity-price-helper/README.md

 The project demonstrates a lightweight automation and testing approach, including:

-* Configurable price thresholds
+- Configurable price thresholds
-* Filtering future electricity prices
+- Filtering future electricity prices
-* Unit testing with pytest
+- Unit testing with pytest
-* API validation using Playwright
+- API validation using Playwright
-* Automated test execution with GitHub Actions
+- Automated test execution with GitHub Actions

 ## Features

 The application can:

-* Fetch latest electricity prices from the Pörssisähkö API
+- Fetch latest electricity prices from the Pörssisähkö API
-* Display future hours below a configurable price limit
+- Display future hours below a configurable price limit
-* Display future hours above a configurable price limit
+- Display future hours above a configurable price limit
-* Format output in a user-friendly way
+- Format output in a user-friendly way
-* Filter out past hours

 Example output: